 This study of the marketing and distribution of goods and services includes buyer behavior, the marketing functions, commodity and industrial markets, merchandising considerations, price policies and governmental regulation of competition.
-Prerequisites: ECO 201 and BUS 202.
+Prerequisites: ECO 111 and BUS 202.
 Sophomore standing required.
 Credit not given in the major for BUS 304 and BUS 311.
 Offered fall and spring.

 BUS 323.
-PRINCIPLES OF MANAGEMENT AND ORGANIZATIONAL BEHAVIOR
+PRINCIPLES OF MANAGEMENT AND ORGANIZATIONAL BEHAVIOR human behavior affect operations in manufacturing and service industries.

-This course will prepare the student for the challenges of management and leadership in the dynamic new workplace of the 21st century.
-The course examines the central role of management in the efficient and effective production of goods and services.
-Students will learn how strategic and operational planning, job and organizational structure design and human behavior affect operations in manufacturing and service industries.
 Organizational behavior topics include leadership and ethics, motivation and rewards, communication and teams, and teamwork.
 The global dimensions of management are also emphasized.
 Prerequisite: BUS 202.
 Sophomore standing required.
 Credit not given in the major for BUS 303 and BUS 323.
 Offered fall and spring.